 Renovation Loan Advantages

-- Available with all the major loan programs: FHA, USDA/RD, VA, and Conventional (including nonowner occupied properties).
+- Available with all the major loan programs: FHA, VA, and Conventional (including nonowner occupied properties).

 - If a seller doesn’t want to accept the government financing because of repair concerns, the Renovation loan allows the repairs required by the appraiser to be done after closing.